 If paying by check or money order, make your check or money order payable to Arizona Department of Revenue.

-Write your SSN and 2012 extension on the front of your check or money order.
-Attach your check to the front of Form 204 where shown.
+Write your SSN and 2013 extension on the front of your check or money order.

+Attach your check to the front of Form 204 in the upper left hand corner on page 1 of the return.